Extended edge modes and disorder preservation of a symmetry-protected topological phase out of equilibrium: Model

-To probe the dynamics of this system in the presence of disorder we investigate the time evolution of single-particle states up to half-filling, initialized in its non-trivial topological phase $(J^{(i)},~\Delta^{(i)},~\mu^{(i)}_j)=(1,~0.9,~0.2)$.
-In $H^{(f)}$, the chemical potential is modified by a local disorder $\mu^{(f)}_j=\mu^{(i)}+w_j$, where $w_j=U[-W, W]$ is a uniformly distributed random number with $W\geq0$~\cite{anderson_1958}.
+To probe the dynamics of this system in the presence of disorder, we investigate the time evolution of single-particle states up to half-filling, initialized in the nontrivial topological phase $(J^{(i)},~\Delta^{(i)},~\mu^{(i)}_j)=(1,~0.9,~0.2)$.
+In $H^{(f)}$, the chemical potential is modified by a local disorder $\mu^{(f)}_j=\mu^{(f)}+w_j$, where $w_j\in [-W, W]$ is a uniformly distributed random number with $W\geq0$~\cite{anderson_1958}.
 We identify the impact of disorder by averaging over $100$ distinct realizations.